Robust agents learn causal world models: Causal models are necessary for robust adaptation

 In \Cref{appendix: simplified proof} we give a simplified overview of the proof with a worked example.
-We assume access to an oracle for optimal policies $\pi^*_\sigma$ for any given local intervention $\sigma$.
+We assume access to an oracle for optimal policies $\pi^*_\sigma$ for any given local intervention on $\bm C$.
+Note, this assumes the agent is robust to distributional shifts on a causally sufficient set of variables $\bm C$, not that the set of variables the agent observes is causally sufficient.
 We devise an algorithm that queries this oracle with different mixtures of local interventions and identifies the mixtures for which the optimal policies changes.
 We then show that these critical mixtures identify the parameters of the CBN, specifying both the graph $G(\Anc_U)$ and the joint distribution $P(\Anc_U)$.